wabbajack-tools/discord_bot_tags/tags/permanent/general/support.md

 ### Post-Installation Modlist Support
 Support for Modlists after installation has been completed is not provided on the Wabbajack Discord server.

-**For modlist assistance, please go to the support server linked in the relevant channel for your game, and for unfeatured lists check the readme, or the location where you downloaded the list for a link to their support.**
+**For help with mod lists, please visit the support server linked in the relevant channel for your game.
+For unfeatured lists, refer to the readme file or the download location for a link to their support resources.**

 Featured Modlist Support Servers are linked in the relevant game channel: https://discord.com/channels/605449136870916175/981661318400581643